 A: Yes.
 If you change your mind and wish to revoke your proxy, prepare a written statement to this effect or you may revoke the proxy in any other manner permitted by law.
-The statement must be signed by you or your attorney as authorized in writing or, if the Shareholder is a corporation, under its corporate seal or by an officer or attorney of the corporation duly authorized.
+The statement must be signed by you or your attorney as authorized in writing or, if you are a corporation, under its corporate seal or by an officer or attorney of the corporation duly authorized.
 This statement must be delivered to the Corporate Secretary of the Corporation at the following address no later than 5:00 p.m.
-(Eastern Daylight Time) on the day preceding the meeting (Tuesday, May 7, 2013) or any adjournment of the meeting, or to the Chairman on the day of the meeting, Wednesday, May 8, 2013, or any adjournment of the meeting.
+(Eastern Time) on the day preceding the Meeting (Monday, May 12, 2014) or any adjournment thereof, or to the Chairman on the day of the Meeting, Tuesday, May 13, 2014, or any adjournment thereof.